 It is in unprecedented times that the entrepreneurial spirit of Filipinos come through.
-Just take a look at some of the most successful Filipino-owned brands present today—one emerged from the rubble of war, another was conceived amid the worst financial crisis, to name a few.
+Just take a look at some of the most successful Filipino-owned brands present today — one emerged from the rubble of war, another was conceived amid the worst financial crisis, just to name a few.

-The past six months of lockdown prompted many Filipinos to try their hand in entrepreneurship, be it out of boredom or the sheer need for survival.
-And if you are still on the fence on whether you should take the plunge into starting your own business, here are five stories of some of the most successful Filipino entrepreneurs.
+The past months of lockdown prompted many Filipinos to try their hand in entrepreneurship, be it out of boredom or the sheer need for survival.
+And if you are still on the fence on whether you should take the plunge into starting your own business, here are five stories of some of the most successful Filipino entrepreneurs for inspiration.

 Net Worth: US$2.4 Billion